dertuxmalwieder/ymarks/client/README.md

 ## TODO

 * Support synchronization of bookmark tags.
 There does not seem to be a WebExtensions API for that yet.

-## Licenses

-Unless noted otherwise (usually directly in the source code), everything in this repository is original work, licensed under the terms of the *WTFPL* license.
-Feel free to do whatever you want with it.